diogojfernandes/linkedin_jobs/README.md

 # LinkedIn Jobs in Portugal: Project Overview
-* Scraped over 800 job posts from LinkedIn using Python, Selenium and Beautiful
+* Scraped over 800 job posts from LinkedIn using Python, Selenium and BeautifulSoup
 * Data exploration and analysis

 ## Code and Resources Used